AvalonSemiconductors/AS2650/README.md

 This is a microcontroller / microprocessor architecture submitted to GFMPW-0 and GFMPW-1.
 It contains an 8-bit CPU core with 4KiB of on-die RAM as well as various I/O capabilities:

-* Three 16-bit timers, two usable as frequency generators
+* Three 16-bit timers, two usable as frequency generators, two with external clock input option
 * Three PWM channels
 * 16 GPIO lines
 * UART and SPI serial ports